 Some starting capital is essential to qualify for a hard money loan.
 This is a topic that we discussed at length in our previous articles (see our blogs on Why No Money Down Hard Money Loans are a Pipe Dream and Why Private Mortgage Lenders Want You to Invest in Your Deal).
 The reason for it is simple: the lack of seed capital is the primary challenge for many new real estate investors.
 However, as with everything else, where there is a will there is a way.

-Six Ways to Get The Funds You Need for Your Hard Money Loan
+Six Ways to Get The Capital for Your Hard Money Loan

 Partner With Another Rehabber: